DUI Defense Attorney Serving Fairfield and New Haven Counties

 The above process is completed in one court appearance.
 If you are determined to be eligible for the program, the bail commissioner will contact you, and inform you the level of care you are required to complete.
 You will then be required to make payment to the clerk for the level of care you were granted.

 If there is an accident or alleged victim in your case, there will be an additional court appearance to allow for notice of application the program to those person/persons.
 Connecticut mandates that all alleged victims be notified of application to a diversionary program, and have the right to be heard regarding your application.

 IDIP is a privilege and not a guarantee.
 It takes a skilled lawyer to ensure that you are granted this program and receive a dismissal of your case.
-Stephen knows what the prosecutors and the judges are looking for when they grant this program.
+Our experienced DUI defense attorney knows what the prosecutors and the judges are looking for when they grant this program.
 He will put you in the best possible position to have your case dismissed.

-Contact Our Experienced DUI Attorney for a Free Consultation
+Contact Our Experienced DUI Defense Attorney for a Free Consultation

 Based in Fairfield, Connecticut, The Lebedevitch Law Firm takes DUI cases throughout Stamford, Greenwich, New Canaan, Norwalk, Darien, Rowayton, Fairfield, Trumbull, Westport, Wilton, Weston, Danbury, New Haven, Bethany, Woodbridge, Milford, Stratford, Bridgeport, and all throughout the State of Connecticut.
 We offer predictable flat fees in DUI cases.
 Contact us for a free consultation.